moralescastillo/mysite/_posts/2023-09-05-dbt-dag-thread.md

 In theory, models running in parallel in a two-thread environment should be canceled and marked as skipped.

-Yet, in practice, whether a model running in parallel is created depends on the dbt adapter's support for query cancelation.
-In the case of the bigquery adapter, it does not seem to support query cancelation.
+Yet, in practice, whether a model running in parallel is run and materialized depends on the dbt adapter's support for query cancelation.
+In the case of the BigQuery adapter, it does not seem to support query cancelation.
 Thus models running in parallel could still be materialized.